 Imaging

-- Chest or sinus X-ray may be helpful in the child with chronic respiratory tract infection.
-In THI, the chest x-ray is usually normal, and the thymus is typically normal in size.
+Chest or sinus X-ray may be helpful in a child with a chronic respiratory tract infection.
+In THI, the chest X-ray is usually normal, and the thymus is typically normal in size.

-- CVID: Typically these patients are unable to produce protective levels of specific antibodies with variable immunoglobulin concentrations, with most having some impairment in cellular immunity.
+• CVID: Typically, these patients cannot produce protective levels of specific antibodies with variable immunoglobulin concentrations, and most have some impairment in cellular immunity.

 What is the pathogenesis of transient hypogammaglobulinaemia of infancy?